Fire and Rescue Department of Malaysia: K9 Unit

 Detection Unit (K9), commonly known as K9 Unit, uses trained dogs to operate in the Search and Rescue (SAR) operations and investigation.
 The K9 Unit can be attached to the regular firefighting unit or JBPM Special Forces.
 The K9 Unit are typically deployed for fire investigation, urban search, bodies recovery, and wilderness search.
 JBPM's K9 Unit was first set up in Kuala Lumpur in 2002, which serves the entire Peninsular Malaysia.
 In 2018, the K9 Unit was expanded to both the state of Sabah and Sarawak, thereby extending the unit's coverage to East Malaysia.

 As of August 2025, JBPM only has 20 K9 dogs, with 13 dogs housed in its Jalan Klang Lama headquarters, and the other 7 stationed in Sabah and Sarawak.
 Among the 20 dogs, 15 are operational ready, while the remaining 5 are on "cage rest" due to age or illness.
 In April 2025, the department announced 16 new K9 dogs will be added to the unit, with nine dogs for Peninsular Malaysia, five for Sabah, and two for Sarawak.
 They were expected to arrived in Malaysia in October 2025 and operational by November.
 15 out of the 16 K9 dogs arrived in Malaysia in October 2025, with the remaining one dog disqualified due to underwhelming performance.
-It's replacement is slated to arrived by the end of October and all 16 dogs will be deployed for official duties in December 2025.
+Its replacement is slated to arrived by the end of October and all 16 dogs will be deployed for official duties in December 2025.